rinkley1/fantasy-baseball/README.md

 # Why are we here
 I do a yearly fantasy baseball league on ESPN with a bud and some people he knows.
-I really wish I could see managerial stats so I could run tests and maybe see if there's any interesting trends.
+I really wish the app let see managerial stats so I could run tests and maybe see if there's any interesting trends.
 I use "interesting" veeeeery loosely.
 Anyhoo, since ESPN doesn't show these trends, I made a prgoram to at least capture one of them.